msseibel/Biomag21/README.md

 The BIOMAG21 dataset contains subjects which were recorded on two different recordings sites.
 We call these sites A and B. Subjects have the following: healthy (HC), dementia (DEM) and mild cognitive impaired MCI.
 Sites A and B both have a KIT 160 channel MEG device, but the channels are named differently and the position of the channels can not be perfectly aligned one-to-one.
 I.e. for a good assignment one would need to drop some MEG channels.

-We propose to use signal subspace separation (SSS) to obtain magnetic multipoles which do not depend on the MEG device.
+We propose to use signal subspace separation (SSS) to obtain magnetic multipoles which do not depend on the MEG device (see `libs/maxwell_site_transform.py`).
 Since the multipoles have an exponential power distribution we can not directly use them for our CNN.
 Instead we transform the multipoles back to a common MEG device (reference frame).

 Afterwards we test how good the SSS approach worked by asking a CNN to identify the original recording site.